-As the Sun and planets give both light and sound, so man also has his keynote of light and sound.
-In the medulla burns a light like the flame of a candle, but it does not burn steadily, quietly, and silently; it pulsates, and at the same time it emits a sound which varies from birth to death and may be said never to be the same.
+As the sun and planets give both light and sound, so man also has his keynote of light and sound.
+In the medulla burns a light like the flame of a candle, but it does not burn steadily, quietly, and silently; it pulsates and at the same time it emits a sound which varies from birth to death and may be said never to be the same.
 As it changes, so do we change, for this sound is the keynote of the human being.
-In it expressed his hopes and his fears, his sorrows and his joys as they have been worked out in the physical world, for this fire is kindled by the archetype of the physical body.

-The archetype is a vacuous sphere, but by sounding a certain note it draws to itself all the physical concretions which we see here as its manifestationthe body which we call the man.
-In this sounding flame the greatest number of nerves in the human body have their root and origin.
-This place is the vital spot in man, the seat of life, the kernel of the shadow which Pastor Miller spoke about.
-When we find that point, we have almost reached the heart of the man.
-To reach that supreme point, other steps are necessary; however, we are usually so wrapped up in our own interests, regardless of the interests and cares of other people, that we are selfcentered.
-This must be overcome; we must learn to bury our own sorrows and joys, to stifle our own feelings, for just as the light of the Sun hides the photosphere, and the opaque physical body of man veils the beautiful auric atmosphere, so also our personal feelings and emotions and interests make us insensible to fellow feelings.
+In it is expressed his hopes and his fears, his sorrows and his joys, as they have been worked out in the physical world.
+This fire is kindled by the archetype of the physical body.
+The archetype is a vacuous sphere, but by sounding a certain note it draws to itself the physical concretions which we see here as its manifestation, namely, the body which we call the man.
+In this sounding flame the greater number of nerves in the human body have their root and origin.
+This place is the vital spot in man, the seat of life, the kernel of the "shadow" which the Presbyterian minister spoke about.
+When we find that point, we have almost reached the heart of man.

-Sun's Photosphere (with sunspots) When we have learned to still the feeling of our own hearts, to think little of our own sorrows and joys, we begin to sense the beating of the great Cosmic heart, which is now in travail to bring many sons to glory.
-The birth pangs of our Father-Mother in Heaven are sensed only by the Mystic in his highest and most sublime moments, when he has entirely stifled the selfish wailings of his own heart, for that is the strongest and most difficult enemy to overcome.
-But when that has been achieved he senses, as said, the Great Heart of our Father in Heaven.
-Thus step by step we approach the Light, even the Father of Lights in Whom there is "no shadow."
+To reach that supreme point other steps are necessary.
+But we are usually so wrapped up in our own interests, regardless of the interests and cares of other people, that we are self-centered.
+This must be overcome; we must learn to bury our own sorrows and joys, to stifle our own feelings, for just as the light of the sun hides the photosphere and the opaque physical body of man veils the beautiful auric atmosphere, so also our personal feelings, emotions, and interests make us insensible to fellow feelings.
+When we have learned to still the feeling of our own hearts, to think little of our own sorrows and joys, we begin to sense the beating of the great Cosmic Heart, which is now in travail to bring many sons to glory.
+The birth pangs of our Father-Mother in Heaven are sensed only by the mystic in his highest and most sublime moments when he has entirely stifled the selfish wailing of his own heart.
+That is the strongest and